 WORKSHOP #2 – COLLEGE ESSAY WRITING – Explore different essay topics and strategies to write a proper admission essay that distinguishes you.
 As one of the top qualitative measures in the admissions process, your personal essay is an integral part of your application.
 As a critical aspect of your first impression to an admissions officer, the essay is an opportunity for you to share your stories, adding greater depth and dimension to your application.
 This workshop includes an overview of fundamental writing skills using real examples of college essays.
 The focus is on practical tips for writing a great college essay, including finding your voice, brainstorming essay ideas, understanding the prompts, focusing on a theme and the importance of editing and proofreading.

 Learn about what to look for on campus visits so you can select the college that best fits you.
-Visit Stanford and stay at UCLA, UC Santa Barbara and San Francisco State to see the differences in your future school options.
+Visit Stanford and stay at UCLA and UC Santa Barbara to see the differences in your future school options.

 COMPLIMENTARY COLLEGE COUNSELING